bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 #### make a ml tree

-Or let the program to choose best model based on the criteria and pass it to tree building algorithm.
+Or let the program to choose best model based on the criteria (without you specifiying anything) and pass it to tree building algorithm.

     fit_mt <- pml_bb(mt, control = pml.control(trace = 0))